LartTyler/MHWDB-Docs/README.md

 ## README
-Please see the [Wiki pages](https://github.com/LartTyler/MHWDB-Docs/wiki) for information on using the API.
+Hey there!
+Welcoem to the docs repository for the Monster Hunter World API.
+Please see the [Wiki pages](https://github.com/LartTyler/MHWDB-Docs/wiki) for information on how to use it.
 Thanks!